 This is easy for us to say, but we’ve seen things go awry when multiple distributors get involved, or when a contractor is responsible for sourcing lighting.
 Lamps and fixtures vary from distributor to distributor, based on the relationships each has with manufacturers.
 Having a set fixture schedule from a single distributor tends to be best if your company won’t be sourcing product directly from the distributor.

 Here are the pros and cons of options 2 and 3 above – having either your contractors or a dedicated internal resource order from a single commercial lighting distributor.

-What are the pros and cons of having a general contractor purchase product directly from the lighting distributor?
+Pros and cons of having a general contractor purchase product directly from the lighting distributor

-- The general contractor, not you, is accountable for inventory and tend to be more attentive to the condition and whereabouts of the materials if they are the ones who paid for them
+- The general contractor is accountable for inventory and tends to be more attentive to the condition and whereabouts of the materials

 - Processing change orders and reporting field condition issues is more efficient when the general contractor has a direct line to the distributor